-Laura: I wouldn't say I was being courageous or brave.
+Laura: I don’t … I will … I wouldn’t say I was … I would feel like I was being courageous or brave.
 Part of it was more, why not?
 This was my baby.
 And why not give her a chance?
-It's the "what ifs?"
+It’s the … it’s the “what ifs?”
 What if they were wrong?
 But I also knew that I had to have redirected hope, too, was hope for just moments with her.

 Jim: When that doctor walked back into the room after leaving you to discuss your options and you told him, “We’re gonna move ahead,” how did he respond?

 Jim: “I’m sorry.”

 Laura: And “We’ll … we’ll …” I don’t even know if he needed to … I don’t even think he said we needed to see him again.
 We could just see our regular OB if I wanted to and “I’m sorry” and left the room.

 John: We’re hearing the hearts of Laura and Josh Huene, and this is Focus on the Family with Jim Daly.
 I’m John Fuller and I so appreciate the strong statement that has been made through your decisions and though your life about the value of Pearl even though the medical community couldn’t see it up close like you could.
 And we’ve got resources if you’re struggling in this realm.
 And our phone number is 800, the letter A, and the word FAMILY.